-Aim: To compare sanitary napkins and absorbent nappy pads for urine output (UO) measurement.
+Aim: To compare sanitary napkins and absorbent nappy pads (ANP) for urine output (UO) measurement.

 Phase 1: Freshly passed neonatal urine (5, 10 and 15 mL) was poured onto preweighed sanitary napkins or ANP, which were juxtaposed to the genital area of manikins placed in incubators/warmers and weighed at ½, 1, 2, 4, 5 and 6 hr.
 Outcome was percentage weight change from baseline.
 Phase 2: Five very low birth weight boys in incubators had UO measurement by test tubes.
 A sanitary napkin or ANP was co‐applied with the test tube for 4 h each.
 Urine collected in the test tube was measured and poured on the device, which was reapplied.
 Weight and wetness were checked.

 Phase 1: Mean urine loss was 8.35, 13.8, 20.1, 25.2, 33.1, 38.7 and 42.6% at ½, 1, 2, 3, 4, 5 and 6 h, respectively (repeated measures ANOVA [RM‐ANOVA], p < 0.001).
 Loss was higher with ANP than sanitary napkins (32.1% vs. 13.4%, two‐way RM‐ANOVA, p = 0.001).
 There was less loss in incubators versus radiant warmers at 6 h (p = 0.09).
 Phase 2: There was 12.1 and 26% deficit with sanitary napkin and ANP, respectively.
 Wetness was felt in one and four cases, respectively.

 Conclusion: Urinary losses are less from sanitary napkins than ANPs.